 AN INNOVATIVE COLLABORATION MODEL BREAKS THE SPLIT INCENTIVE

-It all starts with 200 small apartments, with buildings under 10k square feet that have five or more units.
+It all starts with 200 apartments that have buildings under 10k square feet with five or more units.
 All are in one region, west of downtown.
-The focus is on one technology, SPF cool roof, for its remarkable insulation and reflective qualities.
+The focus is on a single technology, SPF cool roof, for its remarkable insulative and reflective qualities.

 SPF Cool Roof provides the highest R Value insulation possible.
 Until now, SPF Cool Roof has been out of reach of most small apartment owners.
 Combining rebates with creative financing encourages this adoption of this technology.
 The impact can be measured from day one.
 With 200 projects in one climate zone and one building type, for the first time, data can be gathered an analyzed.
 With results in hand, this model can be replicated with other technologies, with other buildings and other geographies.